devlikeapro/waha-docs/content/en/docs/examples/kotlin/index.md

 ### Download and start image

-First of all, you must run WhatsApp HTTP API locally (which under the hood it runs real WhatsApp Web instance and expose HTTP API for interaction).
+First of all, you must run WhatsApp API locally (which under the hood it runs real WhatsApp Web instance and expose HTTP API for interaction).

 Here are the steps from
 [Quick Start](https://waha.devlike.pro/docs/overview/quick-start/):

-Download and start WhatsApp HTTP API docker container
+Download and start WhatsApp API docker container

 ```bash
 # Download the image